-After nearly dying from the sheer weight of mental exhaustion of that challenge, Adam steps through to the gate to find that Rebecca and Abaddon had been fighting all that time.
-But when the hood comes off, he isn't Abaddon!
-It's Florentine!
-And Florentine cackled as he says that Adam has had a traitor with him all that time, that Rebecca was actually his lover at one point and is far older than she seems.
+After nearly dying from the sheer weight of mental exhaustion of that challenge, Adam steps through to the gate to find Rebecca and a hooded figure - seemingly Abaddon - fighting.
+However, it is revealed that the hooded figure is actually Florentine.
+Florentine then reveals to Adam that he has had a traitor with him the whole time - Rebecca was actually Florentine's lover at one point and is far older than she seems.
 Adam, crushed and angry, steps back through the gate telling Rebecca to stay away from him as he goes to free his father.

 Many more challenges and puzzles await him and he eventually meets the real Abaddon who has been trapped by Florentine and Belial.
 Abaddon explains that he cannot help Adam, but that his presence there proves that the Prophecy of the Balance is close to completion.
 Abaddon also warns Adam that someone will come to replace him as guardian of the Soulstone, but despite Adam's questions, says little else.
 Adam battles his way through another series of diabolical puzzles and eventually faces off against demonic flamethrower whom he defeats.
 Traveling through another gate stone, he finds himself at the bottomost level of Sheol where the gate to the Soulstone lies.